Ending physical punishment in Wales

-- All physical punishment will be illegal in Wales.
+- All physical punishment is illegal in Wales.

-- It will give children the same protection from assault as adults.
+- Children have the same protection from assault as adults.

-- It will make the law clearer - easier for children, parents, professionals and the public to understand.
+- This means the law is clear - easy for children, parents, professionals and the public to understand.

-Will the change in law apply to everybody in Wales?
+Does the new law apply to everybody in Wales?

-Yes, it will apply to everyone - parents or anyone who is responsible for a child while the parents are absent.
+Yes, it applies to everyone - parents or anyone who is responsible for a child while the parent is absent.

-And as with other laws, it will apply to visitors to Wales too.
+And as with other laws, it applies to visitors to Wales too.

-Physical punishment is already illegal in schools, children’s homes, local authority foster care homes and childcare settings.
+Physical punishment has been illegal in schools, children’s homes, local authority foster care homes and childcare settings for some time.

-What happens if people physically punish a child from 21 March 2022?
+What happens if people physically punish a child?